 Few law firms in the United States truly understand the cards, payments, and loyalty business and the issues associated with the many programs card companies offer.
-Over the past 15 years, our attorneys have developed a market-leading depth of experience in this area.
+Over the past two decades, our attorneys have developed a market-leading depth of experience in this area.

 We have represented major issuers—including three of the top issuers in the United States—as well as various retailers, as lead outside counsel in hundreds of card-related transactions of wide-ranging complexity.
 As a result of the volume, variety, size, sophistication and strategic nature of these transactions, we have a level of relevant experience that is truly a value-add to our clients in any card transaction.